EsakaK/LSSVC/README.md

 - bd-metric==0.9.0

 ### Build the project
-We only provide the test script with real bitstream writing.
-Please build the C++ code to test with actual bitstream writing.
+We provide the test script with real bitstream writing.
+Please build the C++ code to test with real bitstream writing.

+Set the `--write_stream 1` to make real coding.
+There is little difference between the real bitrates and estimated bitrates.
 #### On Linux
 ```bash
 sudo apt-get install cmake g++